mozilla-mobile/shared-docs/android/automation.md

 - Taskcluster is our primary CI: we use it for as much automation as possible, including our core builds and releases, because it's a flexible first party service we can rely on.
-- Travis is secondary: we use it to get automation working quickly or get support for tools that won't work on Taskcluster.
+- Travis is secondary: we use it to get some automation tools working quickly but all tools should eventually migrate to Taskcluster.

 ## Taskcluster